 (An earlier version of this post first appeared May 22, 2018)

-Outside our cultivated areas, about 100 yards north of the main rose garden behind the bandstand a close relative of Father Hugo–certainly within the same Pimpinellifoliae class–has established itself among a thicket, draping the undergrowth in plentiful pale blossoms.
+Outside the park’s cultivated areas, about 100 yards north of the main rose garden and behind our new bandstand, grows a close relative of Father Hugo–certainly within the same Pimpinellifoliae class–that has established itself among a thicket, draping the undergrowth in plentiful, anemone-like blossoms.

 Brenner, D., & Scanniello, S. (2009).
 A rose by any name: the little-known lore and deep-rooted history of rose names.
 Chapel Hill, North Carolina: Algonquin Books.

 Krussmann, G. (1981) The complete book of roses.
 Portland, Oregon: Timber Press.

 Missionaries in China.
 Retrieved from http://www.bris.ac.uk/Depts/History/Projects/Missions/Intro.htm